badd-labs/badd-labs/labs/B5/README.md

 }
 ```

 Exercise 5.
-Fixing Reentrancy Attack with Lock Evasion
+Mitigation 1 of Reentrancy Attack in Exercise 4
 ---

+- Design and implement a defense against reentrancy attacks to fix the bugs in the `EtherBankPeggedToken` contract in Exercise 4.
+    - In this exercise, you should change **only** the code in the `burn()` function in Contract `EtherBankPeggedToken`.
+    - You can add new functions or modifiers but cannot change code in the existing functions other than `burn()`.

+Exercise 6.
+Mitigation 1 of Reentrancy Attack in Exercise 4
+---

-- Design one or multiple defenses against reentrancy attacks to fix the bugs in the `EtherBankPeggedToken` contract in Exercise 4.
+- Design and implement a defense against reentrancy attacks to fix the bugs in the `EtherBankPeggedToken` contract in Exercise 4.
+    - In this exercise, you should change **only** the code in the `transferFrom()` function in Contract `EtherBankPeggedToken`.
+    - You can add new functions or modifiers but cannot change code in the existing functions other than `transferFrom()`.

 ## Deliverable